Edit Blog Post

 Next stop was the then Western Samoa (now just Samoa), and first cab off the rank was the legendary Aggie Grey's Hotel in the capital Apia.
 The hotel's been there since 1933.
 Its eponymous founder was a very well known local figure on whom the character Bloody Mary in the movie South Pacific is believed to have been based.
 She only passed away in 1988 at the ripe old age of 91.
 The ever reliable Wikipedia tells us that Marlon Brando, Gary Cooper, William Holden, Dorothy Lamour and Raymond Burr have all stayed at Aggies, and it housed the crew of the movie "Return to Paradise", starring Cooper, when it was filmed in Samoa in 1953.
 This all sounds impressive and romantic, and it probably is, but all I was after was a better experience than I'd had when I'd stayed there a decade earlier.
 And that wouldn't have been all that hard.
 On that fateful trip I ate some dodgy fish the night I arrived and spent the next three days on the bathroom floor with my head in the toilet.
 I'm not entirely sure what tempted me to go back.

 We only stayed at Aggie's for one night

 Based on the small sample of mainstream Pacific Islands we've been to, Samoa is by far the most unspoilt, and has the most in-tact traditional culture.
 This has undoubtedly been helped by the relative lack of tourism, and tourists certainly seemed to be a rare commodity there back in 1993.
-We spent a lot of time wandering through the traditional villages near the resort, and if the attention we seemed to attract was anything to go by it was clear that the friendly locals weren't at all used to the sight of fair haired blue eyed western toddlers.
+We spent a lot of time wandering through the traditional villages near the resort, and if the attention we seemed to attract was anything to go by it was clear that the friendly locals weren't all that used to the sight of fair-haired blue-eyed western toddlers.

 Communing with the local kids